Master of Science in Bioengineering

 Engineering Business Certificate

-Students may complete a Master of Science in Biongineering with a concentration in biomedical device and bioimaging in addition to earning a Graduate Certificate in Engineering Business.
+Students may complete a Master of Science in Bioengineering with a concentration in biomedical device and bioimaging in addition to earning a Graduate Certificate in Engineering Business.
 Students must apply and be admitted to the Galante Engineering Business Program in order to pursue this option.
 The program requires the applicant to have earned or be in a program to earn a Bachelor of Science in Engineering from Northeastern University.
 The integrated 32-semester-hour degree and certificate will require 16 semester hours of the bioengineering core courses and 16 semester hours from the outlined business-skill curriculum.
 The coursework, along with participation in co-curricular professional development elements, earn the Graduate Certificate in Engineering Business.

 Concentrations